Wang4XD/Medical-Multi-Agent/README.md

 # Medical-Multi-Agent
-Medical Multi-Agent.
+A Medical Multi-Agent System.
 Using GPT-4o as the brain, the pre-trained model on huggingface (https://huggingface.co/) is invoked for downstream task processing.

 Thank the following authors: